awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi-self-managed-add-on.md

         ```
    + **Without tags** – Deploy the driver so that it doesn't tag the Amazon EBS volumes that it creates\.
 To see or download the `kustomization.yaml` file, see the [file](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/tree/master/deploy/kubernetes/overlays/stable/ecr) on GitHub\.
 **Note**
-If your cluster isn't in the `us-west-2` Region, change `602401143452.dkr.ecr.us-west-2.amazonaws.com` to the [container image address](add-ons-images.md) of your cluster in the `kustomization.yaml` file\.
+If your cluster isn't in the `us-west-2` AWS Region, change `602401143452.dkr.ecr.us-west-2.amazonaws.com` to the [container image address](add-ons-images.md) of your cluster in the `kustomization.yaml` file\.
 Then, apply the manifest locally\.

      1. Apply the manifest\.